cfengine/documentation/reference/promise-types/classes.markdown

 ### not

-**Synopsis**: Evaluate the negation of string expression in normal form
+**Description**: Evaluate the negation of string expression in normal form

 The class on the left-hand side will be set if the class expression on the right-hand side evaluates to false.